 To be eligible to apply for the TCFF award, the early career level woman scientist must currently be either a (i) graduate student or (ii) hold a doctoral degree and have no more than four years of cumulative postdoctoral experience.
 The applicant must currently be doing graduate or postdoctoral research in the general field of antiviral research – this includes virology, chemistry, molecular biology or another virally-related focus.
 The criteria for selection includes, but is not limited to, the level of interest in antiviral research, the ability to do independent scientific work, the potential for a high level of scientific endeavor in antiviral research, as well as the extent of scientific accomplishments and scientific leadership/mentoring skills.
 Graduate students and postdoctoral candidates as well as their mentors must be members of ISAR.
 A letter of support must be provided by a nominator, who may be the candidate’s research project director, Department Chair, or Center Director.
 Click here for information in how to become an ISAR member.

 TCFF Application Process

-All grant applications must be submitted electronically by 12:00 PM ET on November 22, 2022.
 Once submitted, nomination materials become the property of the Selection Committee and will not be returned.
 Winners will be selected by the TCFF Selection Committee by early-January and will be informed of their status by email.
 The winners must present their research at the next ICAR meeting.
 (Note: Winners are still eligible to receive ICAR travel merit and assistance awards to attend ICAR).